 Note that for smart contract addresses used in some Asset Types (like ERC721 and its equivalents), some namespaces like the EVM offer canonicalization schemes that use capitalization (e.g. EIP-55), an option suffix (e.g. HIP-15), or some other transformation.
 At the present time, this specification does NOT require canonicalization, and implementers are advised to consider deduplication or canonicalization in their consumption of CAIP-addresses.
 CAIP-19 profiles in CASA namespaces may contain additional information per namespace.

-covers a class of similar assets.
+Each asset_namespace covers a class of similar assets.
 Usually, it describes

-an ecosystem or standard, such as e.g. slip44
+an ecosystem or standard, such as e.g. slip44 or erc20.
+One

-should include as many assets as possible. asset_reference
+asset_namespace should include as many assets as possible. asset_reference

-is a way to identify an asset within a given asset_namespace
+is a way to identify an asset within a given asset_namespace.

 To date, the only cross-chain/multi-namespace standard incorporated into CAIP system is SLIP-44, described in [CAIP-20][]; the former offers a registry for native fungible tokens across namespaces.
 Namespace-specific standards are profiled in CAIP-19 profiles in the CASA namespaces registry; the erc20 addressing on EVM chains, for example, is defined in namespaces/eip155/caip19.